You are listening to the Sean Hannity Radio Show podcast.

 That would be what I'd anticipate.

-And then what's he gonna do then?
+And then what's he going to do then?

-And you know, as Newt said, how do we know the next missile he puts on the launch pad doesn't have a nuke on it?
+And, you know, as Newt said, how do we know the next missile he puts on the launch pad doesn't have a nuke on it?

 We have to assume the worst unless this guy opens the door for inspections, which I don't see happening.

-So then the result is all right, we're gonna take out his nuclear sites, we're gonna take these missiles Off of the launching pad.
+So then the result is, all right, we're going to take out his nuclear sites.

-And then what is he gonna do?
+And then what is he going to do?

-Is he gonna, you know, attack South Korea?
+Is he going to attack South Korea?

 And there's no good options here.